Texas AG claimed three homes as primary residence. Democrats are being probed for similar issue - WTOP News

 A homestead tax break is a property tax reduction that a homeowner is only eligible to collect on one property that is also their primary home.

 Lawji said the Paxtons’ simultaneous collection of two homestead tax breaks appears to be a more clearcut violation.
-That is because one must obtain a form and submit it to taxing authorities to receive such a tax break, making it an “intentional act,” he said.
+That’s because one must obtain a form and submit it to taxing authorities to receive such a tax break, making it an “intentional act,” he said.

 The tax break was worth several thousand dollars, a fact that confounded real estate lawyers.
 “Why would you try to do all of this,” Lawji said, “when you are the attorney general?
 That’s a bigger question to me than the money, when you are AG and have to enforce this law.”